Conditions

 • Radial Tunnel Syndrome

-The Occupational Therapists at HULC are specialists in assessing and treating a variety of nerve conditions.
+The Occupational Therapists at HULC are trained in assessing and treating a variety of nerve conditions.
 Your therapist will be able to identify the affected nerve and ascertain the best treatment for you.
 This may involve use of a splint (usually at night), some special nerve exercises and help with ergonomic modification.

 Occasionally, people have severe nerve compression.
 In this case a specialist review or nerve conduction study may be warranted.
 Your therapist will be able to guide you if this is the case.